Week 12: Euripides (484 - 407/6 B.C.)

-The Bacchae is available in your Ten Greek Plays volume.
+The Bacchae is available in your Ten Greek Plays or The Greek Plays volume.

 With this week’s reading, I am departing from my usual procedure, and having you read one of Euripides’ more obscure plays: the Helen is an intriguing work, but very different from the tragedy you have seen so far, and certainly very different from the Bacchae.
 It is effectively melodrama, with clearly delineated villains, a grievously misunderstood lady in distress (Helen herself), and some comically inflated characters.
 It lampoons Menelaus as an ineffectual leader, more concerned with striking poses than with solving the problem.
 This is perhaps a jab at Homer; perhaps it is just a new kind of characterization we haven’t seen before.
 Much of it is quite funny.
 Underneath the surface, though, is the dark subtext — for it depends on the notion that the whole Trojan War was contrived by the gods as a deception, and was fought, in the last analysis, for no reason at all, since Helen herself had never gone to Troy.

-The Helen is not in your collection of Ten Greek Plays, but it is available in The Greek Plays.
-If you don’t have the latter volume, you will have to get it either at the Perseus site (with all its piecemeal paging) or in the somewhat easier to read translation in the Internet Classics Archive site, or through a bookstore or a library.
+The Helen is not in Ten Greek Plays, but it is available in The Greek Plays.
+If you don’t have the latter volume, you will have to get the play either at the Perseus site (with all its piecemeal paging) or in the somewhat easier to read translation in the Internet Classics Archive site, or through a bookstore or a library.
 The Helen is relatively hard to find in even a moderate-sized bookstore: it would really take a pretty large one to stock this regularly.
-Many libraries will also not have it separately, but most should have it in some collected edition of Greek drama.
+Many public libraries will also not have it separately, but most should have it in some collected edition of Greek drama.

 Consider for class discussion:

 - How has Pentheus incurred guilt?
 Is any of this Pentheus’ fault?